Continuum Robot State Estimation with Actuation Uncertainty: Introduction

 \section{Introduction}

-Continuum robots are thin, tentacle-like manipulators whose backbones deform continuously in response to actuation and external loading.
-Their compliance and slender geometry make them particularly well suited for medical/surgical applications \cite{burgner2015continuum}.
-The primary objective of continuum robot modeling is to predict backbone shape under actuation, which is classically formulated as a deterministic Boundary Value Problem (BVP) in arclength, where the Cosserat rod equations act as hard dynamic constraints \cite{russo2023continuum}.
+\IEEEPARstart{C}{ontinuum} robots are a class of compliant manipulators whose backbones deform continuously in response to actuation and external loading.
+Their slender geometry enables operation in confined environments, making them ideal candidates for surgical applications \cite{burgner2015continuum}.
+The primary modeling objective is to predict backbone shape under actuation, which is classically formulated as a deterministic boundary value problem (BVP) in arclength, where the Cosserat rod equations impose hard mechanical constraints \cite{russo2023continuum}.

-Beyond shape prediction, an important objective is to quantify uncertainty in backbone configurations or to improve accuracy using external observations.
-Even accurate models are affected by unmodeled effects, parameter uncertainty, and actuator variability.
-This motivates state estimation approaches \cite{barfoot2017state, dellaert2021factor} that have been adapted from temporal dynamics to the continuum robot arclength domain \cite{anderson2017continuum, ferguson2024unified, lilge2022continuum, lilge2024state, lilge2025incorporating}.
-However, these prior works either do not model actuation explicitly or treat actuator inputs deterministically using simplified models.
+In practice, however, even high-fidelity models are affected by unmodeled effects, parameter uncertainty, and actuator variability.
+Furthermore, continuum robots often exhibit ill-posed inverse problems \cite{rucker2011deflection, ferguson2024unified, aloi2022estimating}.
+For example, in deflection-based force sensing, loads applied along stiff directions are only weakly observable, leading to ambiguous solutions \cite{rucker2011deflection}.
+Such ambiguity is naturally represented through conditional distributions over robot state.
+These challenges motivate probabilistic state-estimation approaches \cite{barfoot2024state, dellaert2021factor} that have been adapted from temporal dynamics to the spatial arclength domain \cite{anderson2017continuum, ferguson2024unified, lilge2022continuum, lilge2024state, lilge2025incorporating}.
+Rather than enforcing mechanics as hard constraints, these methods estimate a conditional distribution over robot state variables given external observations, enabling uncertainty quantification in poorly constrained configurations.

-In this letter, we extend these approaches by incorporating probabilistic, mechanically principled actuation models.
-We introduce a discrete arclength factor-graph representation of the Cosserat rod model and demonstrate that a midpoint strain rule achieves high numerical accuracy while requiring relatively few backbone variables.
-Building on this formulation, we derive a probabilistic coupled tendon actuation model and additionally show how multiple Cosserat rod graphs can be combined for parallel continuum robot estimation.
-These extensions are evaluated in simulation by comparing open-loop solutions to standard BVP benchmarks.
-By explicitly representing actuation variables within the graph, the resulting joint marginals naturally enable extraction of manipulator Jacobians, which we validate in simulation.
-Finally, we demonstrate the approach experimentally on a surgical concentric tube robot.
-Our results demonstrate a principled, real-time framework (open-source upon acceptance) for continuum robot estimation across diverse actuation models, providing direct access to manipulator Jacobians for downstream use.